tylerlong/kickstart/README.md

 ## Todo

 - add unit tests
-- in boilerplate projects, show some instructions about kickstart in readme, but these instructions should be excluded from the target project.
+- in boilerplate projects, show some instructions about kickstart in readme, but these instructions should be excluded from target project.